Purpose

 OK!
 Now that we have questions and the information, let's imagine that…

-If we create an external product that connects with Duolingo, helps fix mispronunciations in a fun and interactive way, and works seamlessly on social media and mobile devices, we can make learning or sharing names engaging while ensuring our campaign reaches a wider audience.
+If we create a Duolingo-connected tool that helps fix mispronunciations in a fun and interactive way, it could make learning names easier.
+We can make learning and sharing names engaging and reach a wider audience.

 Timing: Name Share During Orientation Days

 In this campaign, we aimed to infuse fun into learning, inspired by Duolingo's playful brand culture.
-Our goal was to make the introduction of the name less awkward and more engaging, aligning with the humor and lightheartedness seen in social media content about mispronouncing names, which people find entertaining.
-Meanwhile, let people feel that it is an important issue that needs to be solved.
+Our goal was to make the introduction of the name less awkward and more engaging.
+We hope the campaign with the humor and lightheartedness seen in social media content about mispronouncing names.
+At the same time, we aimed to highlight that name pronunciation is an important issue that needs to be addressed.

 Now, let’s share our product to the campaign!